supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 SuperTokens is an open source project that lets you add authentication to your app quickly.
 It offers various authentication methods (called recipes).

- It also offers a vanilla JS SDK called supertokens-web-js that you can use with any type of frontend framework, to build your own UI.
-In this tutorial we’ll learn how to use the supertokens-web-js to add authentication to a VueJS application.
-We’ll focus on the email password and social login flow only, but you can choose another recipe as well by following the quick setup section in the[ guides on supertokens.com](https://supertokens.com/docs/guides).
+Alongside a prebuilt UI, it also offers a vanilla JS SDK called `supertokens-web-js` that you can use to build your own UI.
+In this tutorial we’ll learn how to use the `supertokens-web-js` to add authentication to a VueJS application.
+We’ll focus on the email password and social login flow, but you can [choose another auth method](https://supertokens.com/docs/guides) as well.

 ## Architecture